Are you finally ready to start your journey into YouTube vlogging?

 It sports a 24.1-MP APS-C-sized image sensor, which gives you beautiful, crystal-clear images, and it can shoot in 4k, which seems to be the direction that YouTube is headed — at least, most popular vloggers are already shooting in 4k.

 The main issue with the EOS M50 is its kit lens, which only has an f/3.5-6.3 aperture.
-This can make shooting in low-light a pain.
-As always, I recommend that vloggers use a light kit, but if you aren’t, the base EOS M50 lens may not be for you (Don’t worry! the Video Creator Kit comes with another lens that I’ll review in a sec.)
+This can make shooting in low light a pain.
+As always, I recommend that vloggers use a light kit, but if you aren’t, the base EOS M50 lens may not be for you (Don’t worry!
+The Video Creator Kit comes with another lens that I’ll review in a second.)

 On top of the killer video quality, the EOS M50 has Lens IS + digital stabilization, which means that you can use it for those run-and-shoot sessions without all of that annoying shaking.